 Now bear with me, this might seem like a random algorithm of colored words but keep reading, and it will soon become clear!

 If you want to write an effective paragraph, you don’t want your ideas to be disjointed.
 On the contrary, you want each new statement to flow into the previous statement.
 The best way to do this is with an effective transition.

 You might be wondering: “How do I do that?”
 If this is the case, this series of mini paragraphs will be a great help to you.
 How can they help you?
 In them, I’ve labeled the transition periods in green.

 So, is it better to use transition words/phrases or transition sentences?
 You’ll notice that I use both.
 To tell you the truth, transition words are often easier to insert into a sentence.
 However, you also need transition sentences, such as this one.
 Transition sentences help congeal the entire paragraph.
 Moreover, smooth transitions make for easy reading – and better grades on essays.

-On the other hand, if you’re looking for tips on how to write a good essay, here are some pointers for using common transitions.
-Such as;
+If you’re looking for tips on how to write a good essay, here are some pointers for using common transitions.

 This is a handy (pun not intended) way to transition, which means in contrast to or introducing another point of view.